Invo-Technologies/poems/README.md

 Open the displayed local address in your web browser to interact with the project.

-## Understanding Poems
+## Detailed Walkthrough

 Poems functions through a series of transitions that include the generation and storage of account information, mnemonic creation and hashing, the transfer of information to an external party, the exchange of a shared secret, and the final consensus and proof approval.
-[Learn more in our in-depth guide.](https://github.com/Invo-Technologies/poems/blob/main/README.md#transition-1-generation-and-storage-of-account-information)
+[Explore our step-by-step guide for an in-depth understanding.](https://github.com/Invo-Technologies/poems/blob/main/README.md#transition-1-generation-and-storage-of-account-information)

-## Poems for Kids
+## The Layman's Explanation

-If we were to explain Poems to a five-year-old, we would talk about a game involving magic boxes, keys, secret word lists, and magic codes.
-We would use these analogies to explain the complex processes that are part of Poems.
-Curious?
-[Check out the full explanation here!](https://github.com/Invo-Technologies/poems/blob/main/README.md#proof-of-the-effective-majority-stake-protocol-but-explained-to-a-five-year-old)
+While Poems encompasses a range of sophisticated processes and concepts, we've created an explanation using simple analogies.
+We use the concept of a game with magic boxes, keys, secret word lists, and magic codes to illustrate the essence of Poems.
+This light-hearted explanation can help provide a rudimentary understanding of our complex system.
+[Dive into this fun explanation here!](https://github.com/Invo-Technologies/poems/blob/main/README.md#proof-of-the-effective-majority-stake-protocol-but-explained-in-simpler-terms)